zarf-dev/proposals/0048-schema-update-process/README.md

 #### Deployed packages

 The current deployed package struct is seen below.
-The `DeployPackage` object is persisted to the cluster during `zarf package deploy` as a Kubernetes secret.
-The Data field is a json representation of the package.
+The `DeployedPackage` object is persisted to the cluster during `zarf package deploy` as a Kubernetes secret.
+The Data field is a JSON representation of the package.

 ```go
 type DeployedPackage struct {